-Innovations every day are coming available for the public, and one of the newest ones on the market that should be offered by the winter of 2008 are re-tractable tire studs.
-Yes, push of a button and you have studs on your car, another push of that button and you're no longer damaging the roads.
+Innovations every day are becoming available for the public, and one of the latest ones on the market are re-tractable tire studs.
+Yes, push a button and you have studs on your car, another push of that button and you're no longer damaging the roads.

 The biggest obstacle Q. tires is facing is getting laws passed to allow these tires to be used where normal tires with studs are restricted or forbidden.
 Most existing laws designate a period during the winter months when consumers may use studs on their vehicle.

 Because these are retractable, they're very advantageous to skiers, frequent travelers, and can be used as mud and snow tires on a regular basis.
 12 states have already passed laws that allow retractable studs in tires all year and a major US retailer, Costco, has stopped selling studded tires to promote the "environmentally responsible" retractable ones.

 Many consumers are going to look forward to their new James-Bond-style retractable studs coming in the winter of 2008.
 Q. tires is approaching other independent tire dealers in addition to Costco to expand their distribution and allow more people to have the option of needing only one set of tires for year-round use.

 Visit Tire Information World's Exclusive Tire Care and Accessories Store.